Posterior compartment of the forearm

 After completing this study unit you will be able to:

 - Name the superficial extensors of the forearm.

 - List the deep extensors of the forearm.

 - Become familiar with the attachments, innervation and function of each extensor of the forearm.

-Functionally, the forearm is divided into compartments; the flexor (anterior) compartment, and the extensor (posterior) compartment.
-The posterior compartment of the forearm contains 11 muscles which share a common function of extending the hand and digits and are thus called the extensor muscles of the forearm.
-The extensors of the forearm are further subdivided into a superficial and deep layer.
 Most of the muscles in the superficial layer have a common origin on the lateral epicondyle of the humerus, while the muscles of the deep layer typically originate from the distal part of the ulna.
+All are innervated by branches of the radial nerve.

 Find out more about the origin, insertion, neurovascular supply and function of these muscles by watching the video below.

 Take a quiz

 After watching the video you should be ready to test and solidify your knowledge of the extensors of the forearm with the following quiz!

 If you want a broader focus of questions, customize your own quiz by clicking on the link below.

 Examine the extensor muscles of the forearm individually in this gallery.

 |Superficial part||Brachioradialis, extensor carpi radialis longus, extensor carpi radialis brevis, extensor digitorum, extensor carpi ulnaris and extensor digiti minimi|